 - you can limit access to the e-reader for children (“parental control”)

 In short, we have something complete and those who have been attentive will have noticed “audio comments” for people with disabilities.

-There is therefore an audio system in the e-reader which works in Bluetooth!
+There is therefore an audio system in the e-reader which works with Bluetooth!

 But be careful, it does not seem to read texts with it but rather to help understand the interface of the reader for a visually impaired person.

 Reading goes smoothly, as always with Kindle e-readers.

 The screen is precise and the machine is responsive: pages are displayed quickly.